 - Best for: Oily or combination skin.

-- Pros: Cheap, quick results, can reduce acne.
+- Pros: Cheap, quick results.

 - Cons: Not a long term solution and may damage skin.

 Using a facial cleanser is an easy addition to your morning routine which can provide great results through gentle, non-invasive means.
 Using facial cleaner only reduces your risk of blackheads and acne, but can also improve the general health of your skin.
 For those with oily skin, thoroughly cleaning the face once to twice a day is important.
 Facial cleansers also often contain moisturizing elements which reduce dryness.

 Have a look at our facial cleanser page for the best facial cleanser for blackheads.

 A blackhead extractor is another great addition to your blackhead removing toolkit.
 This tool is often used in professional spa facials to quickly extract large blackheads before a more thorough clean.

 Take a look at our blackhead extractor tool page to find out more.